csi-lk/csi.lk/src/pages/articles/blocking-page-navigation-in-reactjs.md

 ---
 path: /blocking-page-navigation-in-reactjs
-title: Blocking page navigation in a ReactJS Application (React Router)
+title: Blocking page navigation in ReactJS (React Router)
-description: How to block page navigation in ReactJS (React Router) using Router and Browser based techniques
+description: Tutorial on how to block page navigation in ReactJS (React Router) using Router and Browser based techniques, includes code examples and how to extend with Redux.
 template: article
 tags: reactjs, code
 ---